Fagradalsfjall

 Bárðarbunga

-While Eyjafjallajökull may be more recognized globally due to its disruptive 2010 eruption, it's not the most active volcano in Iceland.
-That title goes to Bárðarbunga, a stratovolcano with a unique history.
+While Eyjafjallajökull may be more recognised globally due to its disruptive 2010 eruption, it's not the most active volcano in Iceland.
+That title goes to Bárðarbunga, a glacier-covered central volcano with a unique history.

-Bárðarbunga's last eruption occurred in 2014, characterized by a collapse of the crater.
+Bárðarbunga's last eruption occurred in 2014, characterised by the Holuhraun lava eruption north of Vatnajökull and a collapse of the glacier-covered caldera.
 Even though it hasn't erupted since then, it's part of a broader active volcanic system, demonstrating that its quiet phase doesn't imply a lack of potential for future activity.

 Indeed, Bárðarbunga continually reminds us of its presence in a different way: through regular seismic activity.
 Earthquakes and seismic swarms are common in its vicinity, serving as a reminder that this volcano, though currently silent in terms of eruptions, is far from inactive.

 Bárðarbunga also holds a record in Iceland's volcanic history.
-It was responsible for the most explosive eruption ever recorded in the country, though it didn't occur recently.
-This enormous eruption happened in 1477, demonstrating the substantial destructive power this volcano could unleash.
+It was responsible for the most explosive eruption in historical time ever recorded in the country.
+This enormous eruption, the Veiðivötn eruption, happened in 1477, demonstrating the substantial destructive power this volcano could unleash.

 This subglacial volcano, nestled under the Vatnajökull glacier, has the potential for significant eruptions.
 It may currently be out of sight, lurking beneath the ice.
 Still, it's history and ongoing seismic activity suggest we should never underestimate its ability to reshape Iceland's landscape should it awaken once more.